 Directed by Arthur Penn

-Nobody wants to defend Arthur Penn’s The Chase, a curse insured by the director’s own claim that it was ruined in the editing.
+Nobody rushes to defend Arthur Penn’s The Chase, a curse insured by the director’s own claim that it was ruined in the editing.
 Just the same, its tale of modern American evil has always been a stunner.
 Marlon Brando’s legend still had its polish, and E.G. Marshall, Angie Dickinson and Jane Fonda were established stars.
 Supporting players Robert Redford and Robert Duvall would reach top stardom as well, while the ensemble is graced with talents like Janice Rule and Richard Bradford in good roles.
 Sure, The Chase has problems, and it can be righteously argued that its sledgehammer criticism of crass American decadence is dealt from a loaded deck.
 But it’s still puts the viewer through an emotional wringer that ends in a devastatingly powerful finish.
 Twilight Time’s excellent disc brings this oddest of liberal outrage tragedies up to tip-top condition.

 The Chase is very much like films from the HUAC period, made by directors destined for the blacklist.
-Abraham Polonsky, Cy Endfield, Jules Dassin and John Berry were major artists associated with these socially critical cries for justice, that conservatives blasted as anti-American.
+Major artists Abraham Polonsky, Cy Endfield, Jules Dassin and John Berry were associated with these socially critical cries for justice, that conservatives blasted as anti-American.
 Just before his stock doubled with the success of The African Queen, producer Sam Spiegel made Joseph Losey’s The Prowler, a picture that dared propose that an ordinary policemen might commit a murder to join the wealthy class.
 Fifteen years later, after two international super-productions for David Lean, Spiegel quite possibly over-produced The Chase.
 The film’s expansive style and ‘big’ music score belong to some twisted Texas epic — ‘Brando of Texas’ instead of Lawrence of Arabia.

 The film’s key credited writer wasn’t happy with the movie either.
 The fiery Lillian Hellman adapted Horton Foote’s 1952 play and 1959 novel, but her work was revised by writer Michael Wilson and then original author Foote again.
 The finished product is an extremely violent (for 1966) soap opera about a corrupt neo-Ponderosa.
 Remember all those cattle baron movies, where Rock Hudson or Walter Huston or Lionel Barrymore tried to dominate a region, including the law?
-The Chase is a ‘hate Texas’ movie, that, in the wake of the JFK assassination and the warring presidency of LBJ, paints the Lone Star State as a land of racist bigots, all swapping wives and firing off guns as they try to impress the local oil boss.
+The Chase is a ‘hate Texas’ movie, that, in the wake of the JFK assassination and the warring presidency of LBJ, paints the Lone Star State as a land of racist bigots, that swap wives and fire guns as they try to impress the local oil boss.